-- In User Station Configuration: Click Preferences > Window Layouts. - 1.
-Login Layout: The layout that is restored on a user's login. - None: default, no layout is restored upon login. - As saved on last logout: Upon the next logout, the state of all clients is saved as a layout, and this layout is restored on the next login.
-This type of saved layout does not overwrite a named layout that is selected at the time of logout. - List of named layouts: Select a named layout from your list of saved layouts. - 2.
-Saved Layouts: Lists all named layouts and provides options. - Each layout has options to Restore, Edit or Delete. - Click Restore to open the layout now.
+- List of named layouts: Select a named layout from your list of saved layouts. - 1.
+Saved Window Layouts: Lists all named layouts and provides options. - Each layout has options to Restore, Edit or Delete. - Click Restore to open the layout now.
 This option works the same as the Main Menu: Window Layouts selection. - Click Edit to change the name or hotkey.
 Names must be 4-32 characters.
 Hotkeys will be verified for availability. - Click Delete on a layout, or select multiple layouts and click Delete Selected to remove layouts.
 Click to confirm deletion.